Head COACH - STEVE borowski

 Under Steve’s guidance, Eric went on to anchor Punahou’s 400 Medley Relay to a 2nd place finish at the Junior National Short Course Championships and a top 16 finish in the 100 Butterfly at the Junior National Long Course Championships.
 He became State champion in the 100 Free, 100 Butterfly, and 200 IM; won the outstanding swimmer award at the State Long Course Swimming Championships and later received a full ride athletic scholarship to the University of Hawaii where he swam for four years under Dr. Jan Prins.

-Eric has lived and worked in Tokyo and Los Angeles as a software developer; a strategic branding and investor relations executive in Hong Kong, Shanghai, Beijing, and San Francisco; and as an award winning photographer in Hawaii.
+Eric has lived and worked in Tokyo, Los Angeles and Palo Alto as a software developer; a strategic branding and investor relations executive in Hong Kong, Shanghai, Beijing, and San Francisco; and as an award winning photographer in Hawaii.
 Eric returned home to Hawaii in 2012 and moved to the Big Island two years ago.
 For the past year and a half Eric has been working under Coach Steve’s direction to help grow and support the KONA Aquatics swimming program and is now extremely excited with his promotion as the club’s new Age Group Head Coach.

 Eric currently resides in beautiful Holualoa.
 He is the new head swimming coach at Kealakehe High School, Founder / Creative Director at METERA Branding, and Owner / Principal Photographer at MUSE Agenci, MUSE Bride, Erick Rhodes Photography and Beach Weddings Hawaii.
 In his spare time, Eric enjoys swimming with the KONA Aquatics masters program, kitesurfing, and getting lost in foreign countries.